Representation varieties of twisted Hopf links: Introduction

 One of the main challenges we face in the study of the geometry of $R(H_n, G)$ is the analysis of the map $p_n: G \to G$, $A \mapsto A^n$.
 In this paper, we propose to split this analysis into two different frameworks, that we call the \emph{combinatorial} and the \emph{geometric}.
 The combinatorial setting focuses on the study of the configuration space of possible eigenvalues, and how it can degenerate under the map $p_n$.
 We will show in Section \ref{sec:combinatorial-setting} that understanding these degenerations can be done systematically, and eventually it is performed by means of a thorough application of the inclusion-exclusion principle.

 The geometric setting is discussed in Section \ref{sec:geometric-setting}, where we show how the $E$-polynomial of the representation variety can be obtained from the possible Jordan forms.
-To this aim, it plays a role both the stabilizer of $A^n$ in $\SL_r(\CC)$ (to parametrize the possible matrices $B$) and the stabilizer of $A$ (through the conjugacy orbit of the Jordan form).
+To this aim, both the stabilizer of $A^n$ in $\SL_r(\CC)$ under the conjugacy action (to parametrize the possible matrices $B$) and the stabilizer of $A$ (through the conjugacy orbit of the Jordan form) play a role.
 Moreover, in the cases in which the Jordan form is not unique, but only unique up to permutation of eigenvalues, we show how the quotient by the corresponding symmetric group can be computed via equivariant Hodge theory, as developed in Section \ref{sec:equivariant-e-pol}.

 To show the feasibility of this approach, we apply it to the cases of rank $2$ (Section \ref{sec:rank2}) and rank $3$ (Sections \ref{sec:rank3-combinatorial} and \ref{sec:rank3-geometric}), obtaining the main result of this paper.